 Use any bicycle for this idea.
 Use the kickstand, if your bicycle has one, to secure the bike upright.
 If not, set the wheels between large stones.
 Place your skeleton in riding position on the seat.
 Wire its hands to the handlebars.

-A very creepy and hilarious idea is to dress your skellie as a child and dress up the bike old school, with a huge bicycle horn and ribbons in the wheels.
+Even more horrifying: dress your skellie as a child and dress up the bike old school, with a huge bicycle horn and ribbons in the wheels.
 Eek!
 Use 3″ or 4″ poseable skeletons for a child, 5″ or larger for an adult.

 This is another very simple idea, and it’s cheap if you already have a skeleton hanging around.